-To provide cushion, these soft elbow pads use EVA padding.
+To provide cushioning, these soft elbow pads use EVA padding.
 Because these don’t use a hard cap, they’re very lightweight.
 They’re so light, many reviews say they’re barely noticeable while they’re on your arms.
 Because of their slimness, these aren’t great pads if you anticipate a lot of hard falls.
 They provide some protection and are ideal for times when pads are required.

 The second entry in the X-series from G-Form Pro, these elbow guards feature SmartFlex technology.
 This allows the pads to stay flexible while you’re skating, but as soon as you fall, the guard material hardens and protects your elbow.
 The impact energy disperses.
 Stay cool thanks to the 2-panel design with front pad ventilation holes.
 Air circulation is great with these pads, so you won’t feel overheated.

 As for the fabric, it’s moisture-wicking with a UPF rating of 50+.
 UPF stands for Ultraviolet Protection Factor, which means these guards protect your skin from sunburn.
 The guards stay in place with the compression fabric and silicone grippers.
 Like the Pro X1, these guards look really cool.
 They aren’t bulky, but they still provide the protection you need for sports like skateboarding, mountain biking, and rollerblading.